Jonas Seifert-Salk

 Jonas Seifert-Salk (born 27 June 2000) is a motorcycle speedway rider from Denmark.

 Speedway career

 Seifert-Salk has two silver medals at the Team Speedway Under-21 World Championship in 2018 and 2020.
 He won a bronze medal at the Danish Under 21 Individual Speedway Championship and three silver medals at the Team Speedway Junior European Championship in 2019, 2020 and 2022.

-He represented Denmark in the 2021 and 2022 European Pairs Speedway Championship and as an unused substitute won the gold medal at the 2022 European Pairs Speedway Championship.
+Seifert-Salk represented Denmark in the 2021 and 2022 European Pairs Speedway Championship and as an unused substitute won the gold medal at the 2022 European Pairs Speedway Championship.

-In 2022, he was riding for Slangerup in Denmark, Poznań in Poland and Piraterna in Sweden.
+In 2022, Seifert-Salk was riding for Slangerup in Denmark, Poznań in Poland and Piraterna in Sweden.
 He helped PSŻ Poznań win the 2022 2.Liga.